jrcribbs/Sliding-Puzzle-Game/README.md

 # Sliding-Puzzle-Game
-Final project for Fall 2021 Intensive Foundations of CS class at Northeastern University.
+Final project for Intensive Foundations of CS class at Northeastern University.

+This project was completed in Fall 2021.